blackshoot-27/Cloud-Projects/Employee-WebApp/Readme.md

     DynamoDB: Offered fast and scalable NoSQL database support.
     CloudWatch: Monitored application health and performance in real-time.

-I’ve attached a screenshot of the architecture diagram for a closer look.
+I’ve attached a screenshot of the architecture diagram for a closer look in pdf.
 This project allowed me to deepen my understanding of cloud architecture and AWS services, and I’m eager to apply these skills to future challenges.

 👉 Check out the attached screenshot for more details and feel free to connect if you'd like to discuss cloud computing or similar projects!